Phone-GWP-group

 How much do Brits drink at Christmas?

-How much soft drink packaging is used at Christmas?
+How much drink packaging is used at Christmas?

-Besides this, other facts on soft drinks and their packaging include:
+Besides this, other facts on drinks and their packaging around Christmas time include:

 • Recycling one aluminium can saves enough energy to run a set of Christmas tree lights for two hours.

-• Although a common belief is that Santa only started wearing red because of the fizzy drink, this is actually a myth.
+• Although a common belief is that Santa only started wearing red because of Coca-Cola, this is actually a myth.

-• UK residents bin 13,350 tonnes of glass (from wine and other bottled drinks) during December and January each year.
+• During December and January, UK residents dispose of 13,350 tonnes of glass (from wine and other bottled drinks) each year.

-• Most UK councils collect glass for recycling, and there are more than 50,000 bottle banks in the UK.
+• Most UK councils collect glass for recycling, with over 50,000 bottle banks available nationwide.

 Christmas drink packaging